Mandeville High School

 Mandeville High School is a public high school located in Mandeville, Louisiana, United States, a suburban city located thirty miles north of New Orleans.
 It is part of the St. Tammany Parish Public Schools system.

 Mandeville High School is a coeducational, public high school enrolling approximately 2,000 students in Grades 9–12.
-Approximately 70% of its graduates continue their education: 68% going to four year colleges or universities, and 2% going to either two year colleges or other post secondary institutions.
+Approximately 70% of its graduates continue their education: 68% going to four-year colleges or universities, and 2% going to either two-year colleges or other post secondary institutions.

 There are more than 120 members on the professional staff, 58 of whom have a master's degree or higher.
 MHS was named a Blue Ribbon school during the school year of 2001–02.
-In addition to serving most of Mandeville, the school also serves Madisonville.
+In addition to serving most of Mandeville, the school also serves Madisonville, and Lewisburg.

 Athletics

 Mandeville High athletics competes in the LHSAA.